RobinHerbots/Inputmask/README.md

 ### positionCaretOnTab
 When enabled the caret position is set after the latest valid position on TAB
+Default: false

+### tabThrough
+Allows for tabbing through the different parts of the masked field.
+Default: false

 ### definitions
 ### ignorables